Constitution of South Korea: Constitutional Court

 Following the 1987 revision, the Constitutional Court was established in September 1988 by Chapter VI of the Constitution.
 Though earlier versions of the Constitution provided for various forms of judicial review, the judiciary's lack of independence at the time prevented it from exercising this function.
 This historical background led drafters of current Constitution of South Korea to greatly empower the Constitutional Court.

+Current status of the Constitutional Court allows it to recognized some unwritten yet enforceable constitutional laws by decision of the Court.
+Most prominent example of such unwritten constitution is customary constitution, identifying Seoul as sole national capital city.

 Related articles of the Constitution

 Articles 111 through 113 of the Constitution of the Republic of Korea refer to the Constitutional Court.